 Rivers leads Chargers to 6th straight win, 20-6 over Raiders

+“You got to win these games,” Rivers said.
+“Just find a way to win them.
+It doesn’t matter.
+I don’t care how pretty they are, I don’t care what the ratings are, all those things, third-down percentage.
+Yes, we acknowledge those and know we have to improve in those areas, but it’s just find a way to win.”

-Rivers bounced back from a first quarter with no completions to throw an 11-yard TD pass to Keenan Allen in the second quarter to give the Chargers (7-2) the lead for good and a 66-yarder to Gordon on the opening drive of the second half.
+Rivers found his stride in time to throw an 11-yard TD pass to Keenan Allen in the second quarter to give the Chargers (7-2) the lead for good and a 66-yarder to Gordon on the opening drive of the second half.

 Los Angeles coasted from there against the Raiders (1-8), who have lost five straight games by at least 14 points under coach Jon Gruden and have been outscored 75-9 in the past nine quarters in what has quickly become a lost season.